ImmortalSector/IPM-Project/README.md

 ## In order to run the application, the user most follow the following steps:

-0. If you don't have it, get node.js installed first.
+0. If you don't have it, install node.js.
 You can get it on the following site: https://nodejs.org/en/download/

       > Make shure you have node availlable globally by running the command:
       >